 For years I dreaded my period that more resembled giving birth; two days every month spent in agonising labour-like pain doubled over on my bedroom floor.
 As a teen, my beastly period disrupted my school-life and had me removed mid GCSE history exam.
-So, when my gp suggested the pill, I was desperate, and thankful for the small mercy that came in a blister strip.
+So, when my gp suggested the contraceptive pill for my painful periods – or Dysmenorrhea – I was desperate, and thankful for the small mercy that came in a blister strip.

 Half my life later (17 years between you and I) and I’ve taken just about every brand of pill going.
 From Loestrin to Yasmin, I tried them all in near vain.
 Although the pain I had before any pill was now lessened there was always some side affect outweighing any worth.

 Then I chanced across an online health article about a new combined pill called Zoely.
 Unlike regular pills that are fully synthetic, Zoely is semi synthetic, with a form of oestrogen that’s naturally found in the body.
 With reports of fewer side affects and all around better periods, it read like the answer to my prayers and I was certain it would be my wonder drug.